onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Where life has reached is extraordinary

-We are here to put a dent in the universe

 The fact that we still kill each other is absurd
 The universe is literally ours - all we have to do is simply not squander it